 The running bug bit after that and we've done quite a few marathons, ultras and some amazing trail races in the world.
 I'm not going to lie and say 'poof' once we started running everything was great and sorted.
 There were some incredibly difficult times, fights and days I just wanted to stay in bed but having the races to work towards kept us motivated.

-My husband is over 2 years sober now and I know that running plays a huge part of his sobriety (he even ran a marathon in our garden during lockdown for charity).
+My husband is almost 5 years sober now and I know that running plays a huge part of his sobriety (he even ran a marathon in our garden during lockdown for charity).
 Personally, running plays a big part of my own mental health and definitely helps me deal with stress and anxiety.
 I can't speak enough on the benefits of running and how much I love it.
 It really has become a huge part of our lives.

 The more time and hours we started spending on the road - the more I realised how important tech running gear is.
 I spent a lot on high end brands that didn't live up to my expectations.
 I don't have a thigh gap and I'm not the tallest so leggings would constantly slide down - talk about annoying when you're spending up to 9hrs running...